 The next day, I sent out a call for volunteers on twitter with a hashtag #FindMoyameehaa.
 Another concerned friend and I sat down and made a map.
 If he was abandoned somewhere, I would find him.

 Rilwan’s employer, Minivan News, made a public appeal to help in our efforts.
 That night, dozens of volunteers turned up at a park in Malé to help with the search.
 We organized, set up a communication channel, distributed maps, and agreed to meet at daylight.
-As I was briefing those who had come to support us, I saw out of a corner of my eye the slight silhouette of an old lady silently watching from a little bit afar in the dark.

 I dared not look more closely at Rilwan’s devastated mother that night.